nullenc0de/gofuzz/README.md

 - Detects secrets (API keys, tokens, etc.) in JavaScript files
 - Resolves relative URLs to absolute URLs
 - Outputs unique URLs and secrets in an organized format
+- Allows specifying whether to hunt for endpoints, secrets, or both

 ## Prerequisites